 Current Research Projects

-Remodeling of ischemic organs (e.g., heart, kidneys) in rodent and large animal models – focus on mechanism of action
+Remodeling of the immune response in ischemic organs (e.g., heart, kidneys) of rodent and large animal models – focus on mechanism of action

-Decreasing inflammation that triggers disease in a cardiopulmonary bypass model – focus on neurological outcomes
+Decreasing inflammation that triggers disease, including Alzheimer's and chronic kidney disease – focus on neurological outcomes

 Dilated cardiomyopathy in a large animal titin model – focus on stem cell effect